ajmal117/e-book/README.md

 ## Features

-- A attractive and user friendly UI
+- A attractive User-friendly interface for browsing and purchasing books
-- Backend and database
+- Admin panel for uploading, editing, and deleting books
-- Dynamic Features
+- Dynamic Features (Inventory management system)
-- authentication
+- Authentication system